B2B Demand Generation Glossary

 Demand Generation Theater

 Demand generation theater is the practice of executing demand generation tactics without the underlying strategy, measurement, or optimization required for results.
-Common symptoms include vanity metrics focus, lack of attribution, and disconnected campaigns.
-Theater creates activity without outcomes, like calorie counting with a broken scale.
+Common symptoms include vanity metrics, missing attribution, and campaigns that run in total isolation from one another.
+Theater creates activity without outcomes.
+Think of it like calorie counting with a broken scale: the effort is real, the feedback loop is not, and you stay stuck wondering why nothing changes.

 Related Terms: MQL Inflation, Pipeline Coverage Gap, Marketing Operations